Miami International Holdings

-Miami International Holdings, Inc. (MIH) is an American company formed in 2007 that operates global financial exchanges and execution services.
+Miami International Holdings, Inc. (MIH), trading as MIAX, is an American company formed in 2007 that operates global financial exchanges and execution services.

 The company owns several U.S. exchanges for equities, equity options, and commodities.
-These include the MIAX Exchange Group — which is composed of MIAX, MIAX Pearl, MIAX Pearl Equities, and MIAX Emerald — and the Minneapolis Grain Exchange (MGEX).
+These include the MIAX Exchange Group — which is composed of MIAX, MIAX Pearl, MIAX Pearl Equities, MIAX Emerald, and MIAX Sapphire — and the Minneapolis Grain Exchange (MGEX).
 It also owns the Bermuda Stock Exchange and Dorman Trading, a Futures Commission Merchant.
 MIH also has a subsidiary, Miami International Technologies, which is focused on the sale and licensing of trading technology developed by MIAX Exchange Group.

+The firm is also the owner of LedgerX, the first-ever approved exchange and clearinghouse for derivatives contracts in digital currencies in the U.S.

+Despite its name, MIH is headquartered in Princeton, New Jersey.

 History

 MIH launched the Miami International Securities Exchange (MIAX) in 2012, after receiving approval from the U.S. Securities and Exchange Commission (SEC).

 In 2019, MIH acquired a majority stake in the Bermuda Stock Exchange.

 The company received approval from the SEC and launched MIAX Pearl Equities, MIH's first equities exchange, in 2020.
 MIAX Pearl Equities received backing and support from member firms such as IMC Financial Markets, Susquehanna International Group, Two Sigma Investments, Hudson River Trading, and Chicago Trading Company.
 The exchange also became a participant in the UTP Plan.

-In 2022, MIH acquired Dorman Trading, a full-service Futures Commission Merchant registered with the Commodity Futures Trading Commission.
+In 2022, MIH acquired Dorman Trading, a full-service Futures Commission Merchant registered with the Commodity Futures Trading Commission (CFTC).
 Subsequently, the company filed for a U.S. initial public offering with the SEC.
-MIH reported that its equities exchange, MIAX Pearl Equities, reached a record market share of 1.42% on April 27, 2022.
+MIH's equities exchange, MIAX Pearl Equities, reached a market share of 0.99% at the end of the same year.

-Awards

-In 2023, MIAX was named the "Best Trading Platform" at the Fund Intelligence Operations and Services Awards and selected as one of 40 organizations in the inaugural TabbFORUM's NOVA Awards.
+On April 25, 2023, MIH entered into an agreement to acquire LedgerX, a subsidiary of FTX and a CFTC-regulated exchange and clearinghouse for Bitcoin and Ethereum options and futures, in connection with the bankruptcy proceedings of FTX.

+On October 17, 2023, MIH announced that it had filed the Form 1 application to the SEC to register MIAX Sapphire, a new exchange for U.S. options.
+The exchange commenced trading operations in the third quarter of 2024.

+In November 2023, MIH announced plans to open a new options trading pit and offices in Miami's Wynwood neighborhood, which would house MIH's new trading venue, MIAX Sapphire.
+The new exchange, MIH's fourth options exchange, would include a physical trading floor in Miami, the first of its kind.

+In 2024, the firm named former Citadel Securities executive Troy Kane CEO of its newly-formed futures business, MIAX Futures.

+Initial public offering

+The company went public on August 14, 2025, listing on the New York Stock Exchange with the ticker symbol "MIAX".
+Shares of the stock jumped 38% from their IPO price on its debut, valuing the company at about $2.5 billion as it raised $345 million.